compomics/moFF/README.md

 use  `python moff.py -h`
 ````
   --input NAME        specify the input file with the of MS2 peptides
-  --tol TOLL                          specify the tollerance parameter in ppm
+  --tol               specify the tollerance parameter in ppm
-  --rt_w RT_WINDOW                    specify rt window for xic (minute).
+  --rt_w              specify rt windows for xic (minute).
 Default value is  3  min
-  --rt_p RT_P_WINDOW                  specify the time windows for the peak ( minute).
-Default value is 0.1
+  --rt_p     	      specify the time windows used to get  the apex  for the ms2 peptide/feature  ( minute).
+Default value is 0.2
-  --rt_p_match RT_P_WINDOW_MATCH      specify the time windows for the matched peptide peak ( minute).
+  --rt_p_match 	      specify the time windows used to get  the apex  for machted features ( minute).
 Default value is 0.4
-  --raw_repo RAW                      specify the raw file repository
+  --raw_repo          specify the raw file folder
-  --output_folder LOC_OUT             specify the folder output
+  --output_folder     specify the folder output
 ```
 `python moff.mbr --input f1_folder/20080311_CPTAC6_07_6A005.txt  --raw_rep f1_folder/ --tol 1O `

-It run the apex module on the input file , extraxing the apex intesity from the respective raw files in folder specified.
-In the output files moFF just adds the following fields to your origin input file:
-- "intensity" intensity, taking the highest peak in the XIC
-- "rt_peak" rt of the highest peak
-- "lwhm" left width half maximun of the signal in seconds
-- "rwhm" right width half maximun of the signal in seconds
-- "SNR" signal-to-noise
-- "log_L_R" log ratio of lwhm over rwhm (peak shape )
-- "log_int" log 2 of the intesity

-It generates a .log file (with same name of input file) that contains  detailesd information for each peak retrieved.
-This module determines automaticaly if the input file contains matched peptides or not.

-WARNING : the raw file names  MUST be the same of the input file otherwise the script give you an error !
+It will save the results in the folder inside the f1_folder

 use `python moff.mbr --input f1_folder/20080311_CPTAC6_07_6A005.txt  --raw_rep f1_folder/ --tol 1O --output_folder output_moff`
 It will save the results in the folder output_moff

+WARNING : the raw file names  MUST be the same of the input file otherwise the script give you an error !

 [Top of page](#moff)